 Although fruit is one of the components of the Paleo diet that I promote heavily, there is a big difference between the fruit that our ancestors ate and the fruit that we eat today.
 Due to cultivation and hybridization, (both man-implemented and naturally occurring) modern fruit is much bigger and higher in sugar content than what grew in the wild.
 Fiber and nutritional content are also lower in our modern day fruit.

 Not only that, fruit was only accessible to our ancestors on a seasonal basis, not year round like it is for us, so their consumption of fruit was much less frequent than ours.
 Since our biochemistry is a product of our ancestors, our bodies are genetically wired to handle the less sweet versions in moderation, thus why we must make good choices in the fruit that we consume.

-So, I’ve compiled this chart with the sugar and carb content of some the most popular fruits to help guide you in your decision making process.
-I’ve presented the sugar and carb content, because all carbs break down into sugar, so it is really the carb content that you want to count.
+So, I’ve compiled this chart with the sugar and carb content of some of the most popular fruits to help guide you in your decision-making process.
+I’ve presented the sugar and carb content because all carbs break down into sugar, so it is really the carb content that you want to count.